Kitisplode/minecraftMod-golemFirstStone/README.md

 You can alternatively obtain the First Heads from associated villagers in some villages.

+Cobblestone Golems can be created by stacking a couple blocks of cobblestone and putting a carved pumpkin on top.

 ---

-Each First has 1000 HP and special attacks.
+Each First has 500 HP and special attacks.
+(Previously 1000 but that seemed a little much)

 First of Stone has an AoE melee attack that deals massive damage and knocks back many enemies at once.